bitnami/charts/bitnami/kibana/README.md

 ## Notable changes

+### 4.0.0

+This version does not include Elasticsearch as a bundled dependency.
+From now on, you should specify an external Elasticsearch instance using the `elasticsearch.hosts[]` and `elasticsearch.port` [parameters](#parameters).

 ### 3.0.0

-[bitnami/kibana] bump major version

 Helm performs a lookup for the object based on its group (apps), version (v1), and kind (Deployment).
 Also known as its GroupVersionKind, or GVK.
 Changing the GVK is considered a compatibility breaker from Kubernetes' point of view, so you cannot "upgrade" those objects to the new GVK in-place.
 Earlier versions of Helm 3 did not perform the lookup correctly which has since been fixed to match the spec.

-In 4dfac075aacf74405e31ae5b27df4369e84eb0b0 the `apiVersion` of the deployment resources was updated to `apps/v1` in tune with the api's deprecated, resulting in compatibility breakage.
+In [4dfac075aacf74405e31ae5b27df4369e84eb0b0](https://github.com/bitnami/charts/commit/4dfac075aacf74405e31ae5b27df4369e84eb0b0) the `apiVersion` of the deployment resources was updated to `apps/v1` in tune with the api's deprecated, resulting in compatibility breakage.

 This major version signifies this change.